-Share Your Practice aims to serve as a resource on yoga service.
+Share Your Practice is a resource on yoga service.

-Typically (but not always) this means yoga outside a studio / gym / private lesson setting.
-Often participants are underserved in some way – maybe trauma survivors who are also low-income, maybe residents of homeless shelters, maybe people who live in neighborhoods that have few public yoga classes available.
+Typically (but not always) yoga service refers to yoga outside a studio / gym / private lesson setting for participants who are underserved – maybe trauma survivors who are also low-income, maybe residents of homeless shelters, maybe people who live in neighborhoods that have few public yoga classes available.

 With the goal of connecting yoga teachers to resources to do this work themselves, I share articles on the benefits of yoga in such settings, information on non-profits engaged in this work, and interviews with teachers offering yoga in this way.
 I also share my own thoughts and experiences and spark discussion on this under-covered topic.

 I’m Kate, and I love yoga.
 Read about my work in a Huffington Post interview and view my Yoga Resume here.
 I started practicing in 2009, and completed my 200-hour yoga teacher training in 2014.
 Vinyasa flow and power vinyasa are the styles that speak to me the most (why?!).
-Teaching yoga is now my main work – I teach public classes at several locations.
+I teach public classes at several locations.
 I taught a weekly free community class I set up independently in a library from 2015 - 2017, and another library class approximately every other week.
 Both were located in neighborhoods that lack the variety of yoga options on offer in more central locations.
-I started teaching in Cook County Jail near the end of 2016.
+I started teaching yoga to women held at Cook County Jail (and later to staff) near the end of 2016.

 Through a past job with a yoga non-profit in DC, prior to becoming a yoga teacher, I worked to set up yoga outreach classes with non-profits, and also attended training such as Street Yoga, Prison Yoga, and Yoga for Homeless & In-Recovery Communities.
 In Chicago I’ve participated in two Breathe Network trainings focused on survivors of sexual violence.